A Lovely Planet’s guide to the top things to do in Moliets et Maa, France.

 The other reason for visiting Hossegor was to surf.
 Depending on the weather and season, Hossegor is great for both beginners and experienced surfers.
 The waves can get pretty big, so if it is your first time, definitely take a lesson or ask advice from the surf hire stand.

-Each Tuesday evening during the months of July and August, Moliets et Maa has a folklore festival.
-There is local food and wine on offer, plus a display of basque sport, dance and culture.
+During the months of July and August, Moliets et Maa has a folklore festival.
+There is local food and wine on offer, plus a display of basque sports, dance and culture.
 The stilt dancing was pretty impressive and originates from the days when shepherds would wear stilts in order to better control their sheep and have a better vantage point!

 Drink French Wine & Eat French Cheese

-I didn’t manage to get round to these, but all looked like great options while in Moliets et Maa.
+I didn’t manage to get around to these, but all looked like great options while in Moliets et Maa.

-Quite sad I didn’t get round to this one, but it’s essentially a high ropes centre.
+Quite sad I didn’t get around to this one, but it’s essentially a high ropes centre.
 We drove past and it looked awesome!
 They also have paintballing and quad biking.

-A week’s stay at Villas la Clairière aux Chevreuils costs from £81 pp (£647 total) for eight people sharing a self-catering three-bedroom prestige villa with a private garden and swimming pool.
+A week’s stay at Villas la Clairière aux Chevreuils costs from £760 for a self-catering three-bedroom prestige villa with a private garden and swimming pool.

 Thanks to Summer France for hosting A Lovely Planet.